attackgithub/osfetch/README.md

     -vv                         Display a verbose log for error reporting.

 DEVELOPER:
-    --gen-man                   Generate a manpage for osfetch in your PWD.
+    --gen-man                   Generate a manpage for OSFetch in your PWD.
 (Requires GNU help2man)
 ```

 ***